wanghongzhou/docker-dev-env/jenkins/README.md

 JENKINS_PORT_50000=50000 # Jenkins agent port.
 ```

-3. Make sure you are in the same directory as docker-compose.yml and start GitLab:
+3. Make sure you are in the same directory as docker-compose.yml and start Jenkins:
 ```shell
 $ sudo docker-compose up -d
 ```